corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/ledger/notaries/_index.md

 ## Pluggable Notaries

-The notary is implemented as a special app on the application network, consisting of a client plug-in included with an application workflow app, and a server component that needs to be installed as a notary member with its own virtual node.
+The notary is implemented as a special app on the application network, consisting of a client plug-in included with an application workflow app, and a server component that needs to be installed as a notary member with its own {{< tooltip >}}virtual node{{< /tooltip >}}.

 The client plug-in and the server component define the protocol used by this notary.